SMFOSS/CheesePrism/README.rst

 basic auth scheme.
 This mainly exists for the purpose of grabbing the identity of who puports to be uploading a package, rather than any actual security.
-If you need more, it should provide a starting point for extension (see pyramid documentation for more information).
+If you need more, it should provide a starting point for extension (see `pyramid documentation <http://docs.pylonsproject.org/en/latest/docs/pyramid.html>`_ for more information on extending pyramid apps).

 Install from your index